Tony Snow

-Robert Anthony Snow (June 1, 1955 – July 12, 2008) was an American journalist, political commentator, anchor, columnist, musician, and the 25th White House Press Secretary under President George W. Bush, from May 2006 until his resignation in September 2007.
+Robert Anthony Snow (June 1, 1955 – July 12, 2008) was an American journalist, political commentator, anchor, columnist, musician, and the 25th White House press secretary under President George W. Bush, from May 2006 until his resignation in September 2007.
 Snow also worked for the President George H. W. Bush as chief speechwriter and Deputy Assistant of Media Affairs, from 1991 to 1993.

 Between his two White House stints, Snow was a broadcaster and newspaper columnist.
 After years of regular guest-hosting for The Rush Limbaugh Show and providing news commentary for National Public Radio, he launched his own talk radio program, The Tony Snow Show, which went on to become nationally syndicated.
 He was also a regular personality on Fox News Channel beginning in 1996, hosting Fox News Sunday and Weekend Live, and often substituting as host of The O'Reilly Factor.
 In April 2008, Snow briefly joined CNN as a commentator.

 He also made several notable speeches, including keynote addresses at the Conservative Political Action Conference in 2007 and 2008.
 In his journalistic and governmental capacities, Snow generally supported conservative causes.

 Early life and education

 Snow was born in Berea, Kentucky, and raised in Cincinnati, Ohio.
-His father, Jim, was a social studies teacher, guidance counselor, and an assistant principal at Princeton High School.
+His father, Jim, was a social studies teacher, guidance counselor, and an assistant principal at Princeton High School in Sharonville, Ohio.
 His mother was an inner-city nurse who died of colon cancer in 1973, when Snow was 17.
 Snow developed an early interest in journalism, public policy, and politics, and was editor of his high school newspaper.

 After graduating from Princeton High School in 1973, Snow obtained in 1977 a Bachelor of Arts in philosophy from Davidson College in North Carolina.
 He then taught physics in high school.
 He attended graduate programs in philosophy and economics at the University of Chicago.

 In Ohio, Snow originally registered to vote as a Democrat.
 He was a convert to Roman Catholicism.